StephenJMoore/MovieKiosk/README.md

 6: Account.java: the user account class contains contact and billing information.
     It is primarily identified by its email address.

-7: Transaction.java: An abstract class containing an id, the account that created it and a lis
+7: Transaction.java: An abstract class containing an id, the account that created it and a list
-    t of the media in the transaction
+     of the media in the transaction

 8: Purchase.java: user takes permanent possession of media external to the kiosk.